rpp0/gr-lora/README.md

 - Deinterleaving
 - Dewhitening
 - Decoding + error correction of the LoRa PHDR length field
-- Decoding + error correction of frame payloads with a coding rate of 4/8
+- Decoding + error correction of frame payloads (all coding rates)

-Decoding of other coding rates and spreading factors is expected to be implemented in the near future.
+Decoding of other spreading factors is expected to be implemented in the near future.
 See the "Issues" page for more information.

 Installation